 In the example above we've set 2 breaks:

-The break applies after the minimum hours of work is tracked.
-So for example if your employee works for 4 hours, an automated break is applied so the "actual work time" will become 3 hours.
+The break applies after the minimum hours of work are tracked.
+So for example, if your employee works for 4 hours, an automated break is applied so the "actual work time" will become 3 hours.

 Viewing Timesheets with break deductions

-In this example you can see that on Monday 3 December, David tracked 15.18 hours of time.
+In this example, you can see that on Monday 3 December, David tracked 15.87 hours of time.

-The example above shows the calculate hours without any overtime please have a look at this article view overtime calculations.
+The example above shows the calculated hours without any overtime, please have a look at this article to view overtime calculations.